-School and college Governors of maintained schools who are volunteers are required to have an Enhanced Disclosure as a minimum.
+Members of the Management Committee who are volunteers are required to have an Enhanced Disclosure as a minimum.
 It is the responsibility of the Management Committee to apply for the certificate for any members who do not already have one.
-Governance is not a regulated activity relating to children however, where a member also has unsupervised access to children on a regular basis, they will be required to hold an Enhanced Disclosure for Regulated Activity i.e., with a Children's Barred List check.
+Governance is not a regulated activity relating to children however, where a member of the management committee also has unsupervised access to children on a regular basis, they will be required to hold an Enhanced Disclosure for Regulated Activity i.e., with a Children's Barred List check.
 Refer also to Section 14.4 (checks for Section 128 directions).

-Associate members are appointed by the Management Committee to serve on one or more Committees.
-The School Governance (Constitution and Federations) (England) (Amendment) Regulations 2016 made enhanced DBS checks mandatory for maintained members of the management committee but do not apply to associate members unless they also engage in regulated activity at the school.
+Associate members are appointed by the Management Committee to serve on one or more Governing Body Committees.
+The School Governance (Constitution and Federations) (England) (Amendment) Regulations 2016 made enhanced DBS checks mandatory for maintained school governors but do not apply to associate members unless they also engage in regulated activity at the school.